spacetimeengineer/mupy/README.md

 More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

 ### On 3D printers
-mupy was not specificly built for 3D printers but it was designed with 3D printers.
-Woodworking / CNC / Other manufacturing methods will not affect mupy operation since the assembly is not an integrated operation.
+mupy was not specificly built for 3D printers but it was battle-tested using 3D printers.
+Weather it be Woodworking, casting, CNC or soome other manufacturing process, mupy does not care because it is abstracted away from the manufacturing process itself.
+It is merely a utility for supplying your desings to be manufactured.
+There are some things however about mupy that screams "Buy a 3D printer!"

 If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
 - 3D printers are getting better.